Function-free Optimization via Comparison Oracles: Introduction

-Thus, the central goal is not merely to optimize a scalar function through weaker feedback, but to formulate optimization when the preference relation itself is the basic object defining optimality.
+In summary, prior work aims to optimize a scalar function through weaker oracles.
+In contrast, our central goal is to formulate an optimization problem when the preference relation itself is the basic object defining optimality.
 The main question motivating this paper is: \begin{question} How should we formulate and analyze optimization using only a preference relation, without choosing any application-given scalar objective function representative? \end{question} This question is not merely a matter of notation.
 Figure~\ref{figs:levelsets} shows three functions that are dramatically different.
 One is convex and smooth except for the optimal solution, another is nonconvex, and another is discontinuous.
 They have different graphs but their level sets have the same shape (spheres centered at the origin).
 They induce the same preference relation: $x$ is preferred to $y$ if and only if $\|x\|_2\le \|y\|_2$.
-Hence, for every pair of points, the three functions agree on which point is preferred.
-They are indistinguishable from the perspective of comparisons, and hence from the perspective of any algorithm that only observes comparison feedback, even though their analytic properties are very different.
-Choosing one representative function can therefore introduce artificial numerical information that is invisible to comparisons.
+Hence, these three functions are indistinguishable from the perspective of comparisons, and running any comparison based algorithm on these three different functions will observe the same comparison feedbacks and yield exactly the same trajectories of iterates.
+Therefore, manually choosing one representative function introduces artificial information that is invisible to comparisons.
 To answer Question \ref{question1}, we need assumptions, algorithms, and guarantees expressed directly in terms of the preference relation.

 Our answer to Question \ref{question1} is a \emph{function-free optimization} framework, which is also our first main contribution.
 We model the available information by a binary relation $\preccurlyeq$ on a $d$-dimensional Euclidean space $\X$, interpreted as a preference relation: